Overview/Home

 Project-scoped.agents/mcp_config.json

-Confirm with /mcp inside a session, then type:
+Confirm with /mcp inside a session:

 OpenCode